fabianmartins/alienattack.workshop/README.md

 The API must be accessible only by the Manager.

 **-- FastFix --**
 We heard that something can be learned from this [link](http://partnerfactoryprogram.s3-website-us-east-1.amazonaws.com/labpack/fullmicroservice/fullmicroservice.html).
 Be sure of double checking your environment.
 It seems that you might already have the required table created.
-You might just need to populate the data.
+You might just need to populate it with data.

 ### fixACTIVITY 13 - Deploying the WebSocket for APIGateway